cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 hello_world_example_link: https://github.com/cloudify-cosmo/cloudify-hello-world-example
 ---

+# Description

-{%summary%} The script plugin can be used to map node life cycle operations and workflows to scripts that are included in your blueprint.
-Scripts can be written in python, bash, ruby, you name it.{%endsummary%}
+The script plugin can be used to map node life cycle operations and workflows to scripts that are included in your blueprint.
+Scripts can be written in python, bash, ruby, you name it

 The script plugin comes pre-installed with the default agent packages and is defined in `types.yaml`.
 The source code can be found at [{{page.repo_link}}]({{page.repo_link}})

 # Plugin Requirements: